DiLi-Lab/PoTeC/README.md

 |                           | Spacing                                                  |                                                                                       |

 ## Stimuli
 Please note that the full stimuli texts are not yet available.
-Contact `deborahnoemie.jakobi(at)uzh.ch` for more information.
+Contact `jakobi(at)cl.uzh.ch` for more information.

 ## Stimuli Annotation
 The stimuli have been manually annoted with part-of-speech tags and other linguistic information.
 The annotations are described